AspenJames/blueprint-coding-exercise/api/README.md

 function.
 I could have placed all of this within the POST request handler function, but I felt that separating this logic helped to clarify what the request handler does and how.

+# Part II addition

+The data for the Blueprint diagnostic screener for [part 2](../ui/README.md) is added as another embedded static file.
+In order to simulate retrieving the screener by its ID, I stored the JSON data with the screener ID as the filename.
+I created a GET handler that accepts a screener ID as a path parameter, reads the file, and returns the data as JSON.